-With COVID-19 limiting our capacity for in-person events, many group travel and sales incentive programs - such as President’s Clubs - are being put on hold.
+With COVID-19 limiting our capacity for in-person events, many sales and group travel incentive programs - such as President’s Clubs - are being put on hold.
 But with these programs driving so much of the sales activity, revenue, and recognition efforts for organizations, completely canceling events simply isn’t a viable option.
-Now is the time to adapt sales incentives in the time of COVID-19.
+Now is the time to adapt sales and travel incentives in the time of COVID-19.

-We had a chance to sit down with Nancy Woodfill, the Lead Event Planner at Jim Moran & Associates Inc. (JM&A Group), one of the largest independent providers of finance and insurance products in the automotive industry, to learn how they successfully pivoted their in-person events during the pandemic.
+We had a chance to sit down with Nancy Woodfill, the Lead Event Planner at Jim Moran & Associates Inc. (JM&A Group), one of the largest independent providers of finance and insurance products in the automotive industry, to learn how they successfully pivoted their corporate travel incentive programs away from in-person events during the pandemic.
 We’re excited to share a recap of our conversation and her best practices for successfully pivoting in-person group travel incentives during COVID-19 below.

-Unfortunately, with the uncertainty of the COVID-19 environment and knowing some dealer partners aren’t operating at 100%, the team at JM&A Group knew that in-person events were no longer a valid option.
+Unfortunately, with the uncertainty of the COVID-19 environment and knowing some dealer partners aren’t operating at 100%, the team at JM&A Group knew that group incentive travel and in-person events were no longer a valid option.
 So they decided to adapt and pivot their approach to the Cash Bash program for 2020, expanding their partnership with Blueboard to offer experiential rewards.

-4 best practices to adapt your in-person events during COVID-19
+4 best practices to adapt your group incentive travel and in-person events during COVID-19

-In the process of adapting their Cash Bash program this year, Nancy and the team at JM&A Group picked up several best practices when it comes to successfully pivoting in-person events during the pandemic.
+In the process of adapting their Cash Bash program this year, Nancy and the team at JM&A Group picked up several best practices when it comes to successfully pivoting in-person events and group incentive travel during the pandemic.
 We’re sharing their top learnings below:

 1. Prioritize flexibility in sales incentives and rewards